influxdata/docs-v2/content/influxdb/v2.0/reference/release-notes/influxdb.md

 #### Manual upgrade

-- To continue using InfluxDB 2.0 beta 16 or earlier, you must move all existing data out of the `~/.influxdbv2` (or equivalent) path, including `influxd.bolt`.
+- To continue using data from InfluxDB 2.0 beta 16 or earlier, you must move all existing data out of the `~/.influxdbv2` (or equivalent) path, including `influxd.bolt`.
 All existing dashboards, tasks, integrations, alerts, users, and tokens must be recreated.
 For information on how to migrate your data, see [Upgrade to InfluxDB OSS 2.0rc0](/influxdb/v2.0/reference/rc0-upgrade-guide/).

 #### Port update to 8086